A mutation-selection model for general genotypes with recombination: Mutation and selection in discrete-time

-Recall that the distribution of genotypes in a population is described by a probability measure on $\G$, the space of finite integer-valued measures on the set $\M$ of loci.
+This section describes the operations of mutation and selection in the discrete-time setting, leaving the description of recombination to Section~\ref{SS:recom}.

 We consider a sequence of models indexed by the positive integers.
+In the $n^{\mathrm{th}}$ model, time is sped up by a factor of $n$, so that $n$ generations pass in $1$ unit of time.
+Unlike familiar diffusion approximations for genetic processes, all models in the sequence are infinite-population models; $n$ does not have any reference to population size.
+The distribution of genotypes in the population is described, as before, by a probability measure on $\G$, the space of finite integer-valued measures on the set $\M$ of loci.

-In the $n^{\mathrm{th}}$ model each new birth gets a random set of extra mutations away from the ancestral wild type added to those it inherited from its parents.
-The loci at which these mutations occur are distributed as the Poisson random measure $X^{\nu/n}$ with intensity $\nu/n$.
+At each generation each new birth gets a random set of extra mutations away from the ancestral wild type added to those mutant alleles it inherited from its parents.
+In the $n^{\mathrm{th}}$ model in our sequence, the loci at which these mutations occur are distributed as the Poisson random measure $X^{\nu/n}$ with intensity $\nu/n$.
 The fitness of a genotype $g \in \G$ is $e^{-S(g)/n}$.
-We speed up time by a factor of $n$ so that $n$ generations pass in $1$ unit of time.
-The net result is that in a finite, non-zero amount of time the population is asymptotically subject to finite, non-zero ``amounts'' of mutation and selection.
+The $n$'s in the denominators are what, in effect, speed up time.
+Mutation and selective cost per unit time are maintained.
+In a finite, non-zero amount of time the population is asymptotically subject to finite, non-zero ``amounts'' of mutation and selection.

-We now define operators $\mM_{n}$ and $\mS_{n}$ acting on the space of probabilities on $\G$ that describe the transformation in genotype distribution by, respectively, one round of mutation and one round of selection.
+We now define the four principal operators that act on the space of probabilities on $\G$.
+The operators $\mM_{n}$, $\mS_{n}$, $\mR$, and $\mP$ describe the transformation in genotype distribution by, respectively, one round of mutation, one round of selection, one round of recombination, and a process of complete Poissonization in which a genotype with possibly linked loci is replaced by one in which there is no linkage.
+The $\mM_n$, $\mS_n$, and $\mP$ operators are defined in this section.
+The $\mR$ operator, requiring further structure, is defined in the following section.
 The intuition behind these definitions is described in the Introduction.
+In this chapter we use the notation $F$ without a subscript to stand for a bounded Borel test function.
+There is no connection with the subscripted function $F_{\pi} $ defined in Definition~\ref{D:F}.
+We also use the letter $Q$ to stand for a generic probability measure, so that $P$ remains available for Poisson probability measures like the measures that describe the continuous-time dynamical system.